Skip to Content

 How Much Do Portable Stairs Cost?

-Detachable, foldable stairs for your RV can cost from $375 to $600 depending on the height and platform size.
-This range is based on Port-a-Step pricing for sets of stairs from 2-steps to 5-steps, including a 23-inch by 31-inch platform.
-The price range does not include shipping to your location.
-Similarly, these MOR/ryde steps cost $341 and do not have a platform.
-Including a platform at the top of the stairs is a matter of personal preference.
-It can be a beneficial drop spot when trying to enter your RV with groceries or laundry, needing to free up your hands for the doorknob.
+Alternatively, MOR/ryde steps cost $331 and do not have a platform.
+Adding a platform at the top of the stairs is a matter of personal preference.
+It can be a beneficial drop spot when entering your RV with groceries or laundry needing to free up your hands for the doorknob.

 Can I Buy A Ramp For My RV?

-Do not let a couple of steps prevent you from the RV'ing lifestyle.
-You can buy a Roll-a-Ramp portable system for your RV for ease of entry and exit.
-This ramp system is designed from aluminum for easy assembly and disassembly with quick-connect pins and adjustable legs.
-Systems are available for Class A, Class C, and fifth wheel rigs.
-The ramp includes handrails, either for one side or both sides.
-The ramp's length can be extended, or a platform can be added simply by adding aluminum tiles.
-A Roll-a-Ramp system cost ranges from $4,000 to $7,860, not including shipping to your location.
+This ramp system is available for Class A, C, and fifth-wheel rigs and can include handrails on one or both sides.
+The ramp's length can be extended, or a platform can be added by adding aluminum tiles.
+A Roll-a-Ramp system costs from $4,000 to $7,860, not including shipping to your location.

-With so many available options for RV portable porches and side patios, you are sure to find the best fit for your RV lifestyle.
-Check out VEHQ’s RV section for more ideas about available floorplans and extended living spaces.
+In addition to ramps, there are many options for RV portable porches and side patios.
+VEHQ’s RV section provides more ideas about available floorplans and extended living spaces.

-Looking for something to decorate your RV's patio or porch?
-Check out 12 Fun RV Accessories That Will Take Your Rig to The Next Level.
+For those who want to decorate their RV's patio or porch, fun accessories are available, such as those listed in 12 Fun RV Accessories That Will Take Your Rig to The Next Level.